 I don’t know why it took me so long to realize I was born to be a teacher, particularly after the stellar example in Dr. King of what a teacher can mean in a child’s life.
 Other people predicted a teaching career for me as early as high school, and I knew I wanted to work with young people, but I had to thrash around for years trying other disciplines before I could see the obvious.
 I was a perpetual student for a long time, directionless and underperforming because I had no goals.
 Once I got in front of a classroom, though, I felt I’d come home; it was only when I knew I was a teacher that I found focus as a student.

-Excelsior College - Bachelor of Liberal Studies, Classical Language and Literature (Latin)
+Undergraduate Degree: Excelsior College - Bachelors, Classical Language and Literature (Latin)

 What is your teaching philosophy?